CheeZee22/cybersecurity-portfolio/docs/email_phishing.md

 and even commit fraud or launch ransomware attacks.

 As it is a common attack, analyzing the phishing emails are common work for the Security Operation Center Analyst role.
-I noted some tools SOPs in this document.
+Here are some quick reference notes of procedures.

-## Without Tools: Source Review
+## Source Review
 You can review the basic information of the potential Phishing emails in the sorce without special email analyzing tools.
 The source contains the information listed below;
 - The sender's email address / IP address